tlogan/ERST/README.md

 - consider adding parameter annotations to restrict type inference of function body.
     - alternatively, let-annotations could restrict if downward type decomposition is implemented, but that's more complicated.
         - but requires wasting computation to match one part of the annotation to the right branch
     - see difference between `addition_rel` and `add` function
-- consider adding extraction of subtyping constraint for mutual flow of variables
-    - see difference between `addition_rel` and `add` function
 - when checking a single frozen id that is relational; factor out the column from relational assumption
 - add in  diffing; using a disjoint check to remove diffs that aren't necessary